sinaahmadi/sinaahmadi.github.io/_posts/2019-05-18-summer-datathon-in-dagstuhl.md

 ## Datathon on Linguistic Linked Open Data

 As the title suggests, the main objective of our gathering in Dagstuhl was to participate in a datathon on linguistic linked open data.
 With an increasing importance in data representation and data modelling, semantic web and linked data has attracted interest from the various research communities and industry.
 In this datathon, we addressed a wide range of topics in linked open data with a particular attention to its linguistic applications.
 In addition to the presentations by the speakers, a few practical tools such as [OpenRefine](http://openrefine.org/){:target="_blank"} and [Protégé](https://protege.stanford.edu/){:target="_blank"} were introduced.
+I also introduced [Naisc](https://uld.pages.insight-centre.org/naisc/){:target="_blank"}, a data linking tool developped at our [Unit for Linguistic Data](https://nuig.insight-centre.org/uld/){:target="_blank"} at [Insight Center](https://nuig.insight-centre.org/){:target="_blank"}.

 This datathon was organized by [Dr. Christian Chiarcos](http://acoli.informatik.uni-frankfurt.de/){:target="_blank"}, [Dr. John Philip McCrae](http://john.mccr.ae/){:target="_blank"} and [Dr. Jorge Gracia](http://jogracia.url.ph/web/){:target="_blank"}.